craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The People....md

 - *Militants* are reasonable, just trying to work.
 Sometimes, we need them gone, but usually we can leave them be.
 - *Mercenaries* are terrible.
 Greedy, sneaky bastards.
 - *Extramis* would be better off fighting against the Mercs, not with them.
 Shame we have to put them down too.
 - Other *Troopers* are good folk.
-Even if we're not cousins, the blood we spill pushes us together.
+Even if we're not cousins, the blood we spill ties us together.

 ##### Fallen
 Deep within the Walled ruins, there is some artifact that the White Flame was attempting to destroy when it came to this place so long ago.
-Those who travel too deep are said to rarely return, and when they do, they are not the same, raving about the *glorious flame* and it's *beautiful oblivion*.
+Those who travel too deep are said to rarely return, and when they do, they are not the same, raving about the *glorious Obelisk* and it's *beautiful oblivion*.
 The only mercy for them is death.
 They are beyond reason.
 Resist them.

 <The Fallen speak [[Ancient Elvish (language)]], and have access to an incredible arsenal.
 Fallen will gather in groups of 8-32+.
 We have no need for designation, for we are one under the Obelisk.>